Yrkki/cv-generator-life-patcher/README.md

 # Life Patcher

-Dependency manager for the LifeSpan family of products
+Dependency manager for the LifeSpan℠. family of products

 ---